awesome-archive/Flutter-for-Android-developers/README.md

 * [JSON serialization](https://flutter.io/docs/development/data-and-backend/json)

 ## Reactive/Rx
-Dart is a reactive language out of box use either use Dart's [Streams](https://www.dartlang.org/tutorials/language/streams) or [RxDart](https://github.com/ReactiveX/rxdart) if you're familiar with ReactiveX.
+Dart is a reactive language out of the box, you can either use Dart's [Streams](https://www.dartlang.org/tutorials/language/streams) or [RxDart](https://github.com/ReactiveX/rxdart) if you're familiar with ReactiveX.

 ## Android views and their correspoding Flutter widgets